 Awareness.
 Here, the goal is to learn the business reasons for change.
-At the end of this stage, everyone should be bought-in.
+At the end of this stage, everyone should be on board.

 Desire.
-This is dedicated to getting everyone engaged and willingly participating in the change.
+This focuses on getting everyone engaged and willingly participating in the change.
 Once you have full buy-in, the next stage is measuring if the individuals in your company want to help and become part of the process.

 Ability.
 Next, you must focus on how to implement the change at the required performance level.
-Knowing the required job skills is only the beginning; The people involved need to be supported in the early stages to ensure they are able to incorporate change.
+Knowing the required job skills is only the beginning – the people involved need to be supported in the early stages to ensure they can incorporate change.

 3. Kotter's 8-Step Model of Change

-In is 1995 book, Leading Change, Harvard Business School professor, John Kotter, lays out 8 stages all companies must go through in order to see effective change management.
+In his 1995 book, Leading Change, Harvard Business School Professor John Kotter, lays out eight stages all companies must go through to see effective change management.

 - Create urgency through open dialogue that leads others in the organization to want the change as much as you.

 - Form a powerful coalition of change agents in your organization.
-This can go beyond leadership and manager.
+This can go beyond leadership.

 - Create a vision for change to reinforce the why behind it and the strategy to achieve the end result.